SharkSnack/shiren-6/content/items/scrolls.md

               <div>-</div>
             </div>
             <div class="monster_text">Reading this fully restores HP.<br/>Also removes one negative effect, like being surrounded by<br/>monsters, being hungry, having Cursed equipment, or being<br/>inflicted with a status ailment.</div>
             <div class="monster_notes">Possible secondary effects:<br/>1.
 Surrounded by 2 or more enemies → Paralyzes adjacent enemies.<br/>2.
 Fullness is currently &le; 20 → Restores Fullness to max.<br/>3.
 Equipped weapon/shield/bracelet is cursed → Curse is removed.<br/>4.
 Shiren has a bad status condition → Cures the bad status.<br/>5.
-Currently have 0 Gitan → Gain 3000~4999 Gitan.<br/>6.
-Strength is currently &le; 4 → Restores strength to max.</div>
+Strength is currently &le; 4 → Restores strength to max.<br/>6.
+Currently have 0 Gitan → Gain 3000~4999 Gitan.</div>
           </div>
         </div>
       </td>